Carbon Footprint Savings

 - Manufacturing emissions: EV battery production adds roughly 10,000 to 20,000 lbs of extra CO2 at manufacturing time.
 This is typically offset within 1 to 3 years of driving.

-- Upstream emissions: Gas extraction, refining, and transport add roughly 25% more CO2 on top of tailpipe emissions (not included in this calculator).
+- Upstream emissions: Gas extraction, refining, and transport add roughly 25 percent more CO2 on top of tailpipe emissions (not included in this calculator).

 - Charging timing: If you charge during off-peak hours (overnight), you may use a cleaner grid mix since renewable sources like wind often peak at night.